-I love those jar of bell pepper strips to put on sandwiches or in salads.
+I love those jars of bell pepper strips to put on sandwiches or in salads.

 But, they go bad quickly!

-How many times have I opened the jar and be met with disgusting site and smell!
+How often have I opened the jar and been met with disgusting sights and odors!

 So, what to do with a jar of bell peppers?